Suzette Quintanilla: 1995-2009: Selena Etc. and fashion business

-Suzette developed her business acumen through her work managing the boutiques.
-In October 1999, Suzette opened Moon Child, a standalone children's clothing store.
-The store was aimed at parents seeking contemporary fashion-forward styles for their children.
-She extended the reach of Moon Child and Selena's fashion lines into major retailers, including J.C.
-Penney, Mervyn's, and Sears, and secured contracts with the U.S. Army and U.S. Navy for distribution on military bases nationwide.
-Suzette contributed beauty tips for Hispanic women in Latina Beauty (2001), a bilingual fashion book published by the editors of Latina magazine.
-Some critics have questioned her continued involvement in projects related to Selena, suggesting it may be an attempt to capitalize on her sister's works.
-Suzette responded that she would not have continued the fashion line if she believed it was contrary to Selena's wishes.
+Suzette developed her business acumen by managing the boutiques.
+She opened Moon Child, a standalone children's clothing store, in October 1999.
+Suzette extended the Moon Child and Selena fashion lines to Mervyn's and Sears, and contracted with the U.S. Army and Navy for distribution on military bases nationwide.
+She contributed beauty tips for Hispanic women in Latina Beauty (2001), a bilingual fashion book published by the editors of Latina magazine.
+Critics suggested that Suzette's continued involvement in projects related to Selena might be an attempt to capitalize on her sister's work, but she said she would not have continued the fashion line if she believed it was contrary to Selena's wishes.

-Rose Ybarra of The Monitor believed Suzette had a strong eye for fashion, shaped by her attention to detail and training in cosmetology.
-In 2002, production of the Selena label was discontinued as the boutiques shifted to selling non-Selena-branded clothing.
-Suzette explained that the cessation was partly due to a stalled transition into Walmart, which disrupted plans for broader distribution.
-By March 2005, the Selena Etc. boutique began profiting, following the closure of the San Antonio location, closure of the salon portion of the store, and focusing on women's and children's clothing.
-Writing for Latina magazine, Damarys Ocaná called the boutiques "a trendy business" following its restructuring, while foot traffic at the remaining store was erratic.
-The San Antonio location closed as Suzette found managing it from her Corpus Christi office logistically challenging.
-The Corpus Christi store closed in June 2009, with the remaining memorabilia subsequently relocated to the Selena Museum.
+Rose Ybarra of The Monitor believed that she had a strong eye for fashion, shaped by her attention to detail and training in cosmetology.
+In 2002, production of the Selena line was discontinued as the boutiques shifted to selling non-Selena-branded clothing.
+Suzette said that the cessation was partly due to a stalled transition to Walmart, which disrupted plans for broader distribution.
+By March 2005, the Selena Etc. boutique began profiting after the closure of the San Antonio location, the salon section of the store, and a focus on women's and children's clothing.
+Damarys Ocaná called the boutique "a trendy business" after its restructuring in Latina magazine, although foot traffic at the remaining store was erratic.
+The San Antonio location closed because Suzette found managing it from her Corpus Christi office logistically challenging.
+The Corpus Christi store closed in June 2009, and the remaining memorabilia was moved to the Selena Museum.